wowpanda/lsrp-motels/README.md

 "esx_inventoryhud/client"

-Secondly we need to load these files from the Inventory Hud resource within esx_inventoryhud open the __resource.lua file and add the following lines in the client_files section
+Secondly we need to load these files from the Inventory Hud resource within esx_inventoryhud open the __resource.lua file and add the following lines in the client_scripts section

 ```
 "client/motels.lua",